ikunetwork/WhitePaper/README.md

 ### IKU Network Utility

-The following sequence of events illustrate the IKU Network utility to facilitate global capital formation and trade for R&D:
+The following sequence of events illustrate the IKU Network utility to facilitate global resource formation and trade for R&D:

 **Figure F: IKU Network Utility**